Access to Employment Scheme

 - Any person who is a registered disabled person under national law and is not in full-time employment.

-- Complete documentation: an Undertaking must present a fully completed application form together with all the requested supporting documentation.
+- Complete documentation: the Employer must present a duly filled application form together with all the requested supporting documentation.

-- The specific recruitment must represent a net increase in the Undertaking staff as at acknowledgment date of the A2E application form, compared with the average of the twelve months preceding the received date; any post/s reduced must have fallen vacant following voluntary departure, disability, retirement on grounds of age, voluntary reduction of working time or lawful dismissal for misconduct and not as a result of redundancy.
+- In the case of private enterprises, where the recruitment does not represent a net increase, compared with the average over the previous twelve months in the number of employees in the undertaking concerned, the post/s shall have fallen vacant following voluntary departure, disability, retirement on grounds of age, voluntary reduction of working time or lawful dismissal for misconduct and not as a result of redundancy.

-- Incentive effect: as long as the Undertaking has submitted a written application prior to engaging the new recruit, aid should be considered to have an incentive effect.
+- Incentive effect: as long as the Employer has submitted a written application prior to engaging the A2E participant, aid shall be considered to have an incentive effect.

 - Project implemented within/for the direct benefit of the eligible territory: The eligible territory for this scheme is the whole legal territory of the Maltese Islands.